biotspectra/Api-Documentataion/README.md

 ## 1A) User Synchronization Post Api

 ### Instructions:
-####  Users can send Maximum 10 records within the particular api hit.
+* Users can send Maximum 10 records within the particular api hit.

-#### List of field's you need to pass in the payload while calling Api are listed below:
+* List of field's you need to pass in the payload while calling Api are listed below

 | Field | Datatype | Requirements | Description |
 | :--- | :--- | :--- | :--- |